A scalable optimization approach for equitable facility location: Methodology and transportation applications

+To overcome the memory limitations on a standard laptop, we solved (KPL) with $\epsilon=-1$ on the high-performance computing cluster for all 500 of the largest US cities.
+Here, we compare solve time with (p-Med), i.e., (p-Ctdn) with $\gamma=0$.
+This represents the conventional approach focused on efficiency, which we know scales well to large instances.
+At the other end of the spectrum, we compare solve time with (p-Ctr), i.e., (p-Ctdn) with $\gamma=1$.

-In the top row of Figure \ref{fig:solve_times_food}, we see that (p-Med) and (KPL) had similar solve times across all instances, with each model ``winning'' about half the time.
-Even as the number of new stores increased, the solve times for (p-Med) and (KPL) remained similar.
+Observing the performance profiles in Figure \ref{fig:solve_times_food_new2}, we see that (p-Med) and (KPL) achieved similar solve times across all instances, and this performance parity persisted as the number of new stores increased.
 As expected, (KPL) typically solved significantly faster than (p-Ctr).

-To highlight a specific case, we report the solve times in minutes for the New York City instances in Table \ref{tab:nyc}.
-For all values of $k$, the (KPL) model took longer to solve than the (p-Med) model, but substantially less time to solve than the (p-Ctr) model.
-For $k=1$, (KPL) took around an hour to solve, 19 minutes or 48\% longer than (p-Med).
-However, the two models had much closer performance for the other values of $k$, with time differences of 7.2 seconds and 5.3 minutes for $k = 5$ and $k = 10$, respectively, both of which represent very small percent differences (less than 0.05\%).
+The New York City instances, detailed in \autoref{tab:nyc}, provide specific insights into relative performance.
+While (KPL) took longer than (p-Med) in all cases, the gap was modest, especially as the number of additional stores increased -- less than 0.05\% difference for $k=5$ and $k=10$.
+Both models substantially outperformed (p-Ctr), which required approximately twice the solve time.